asitjain16/mlops-artifact-pipeline/README.md

 This repository contains a complete ML Ops pipeline for digit classification using Logistic Regression, implemented with GitHub Actions for continuous integration and deployment.

+**Testing Framework Active** - This branch contains the testing framework implementation.

 ## Project Structure

 ```